KarenCh23/Nearby/README.md

 ###

 <p align="left">Nearby is a website to promote local producers to consumers.
 The site is a tool for promoting local production while offering users a close relationship with regional producers.
-By offering a platform of visibility to local producers, Nearby enables us to offer users another way of consuming, by making them players in their region's economy through their purchases.</p>
+By being a platform of visibility to local producers, Nearby enables us to offer users another way of consuming, where they can have a positive impact in their region's economy through their purchases.</p>

 ###